JackpotRising/jr-docs/homebase/integration.md

 **Tournament Name**

 This is a unique identifier for the tournament, visible to players.
-We recommend avoiding "Tournament" in the name.
-DO NOT include "Tournament" for recurring tournaments.
-This will be appended for you automatically.
+We recommend avoiding "Tournament" in the name if possible.
+DO NOT include "Tournament" for recurring tournaments as this will be appended automatically.

 #### 2. Currency